bmanders716/bmanders716.github.io/cookbook.md

 raw, pasty taste.
 A sauce is not ready when it _thickens_, but should be boiled for quite three minutes.
 Its consistency should depend on what it is to be used for.
-Ordinary sauces, served in a sauce tureen, should be fairly thick; the proportions taken should be 1†oz. of butter; æ†oz. of flour; Ω pint of milk.
-If the sauce is to be used to coat anything very thinly (new potatoes, for example), Ω†oz. of flour, instead of æ†oz., would be sufficient.
-If a sauce is required to entirely mask a small piece of fish, or chicken, &c., 1†oz. of flour should be used, with the proportions of milk and butter already given.
+Ordinary sauces, served in a sauce tureen, should be fairly thick; the proportions taken should be 1‡Ø∫. of butter; Ó†Øz. of flour; Ì†∞int of milk.
+If the sauce is to be used to coat anything very thinly (new potatoes, for example), Ì†Øz. of flour, instead of Ó†Øz., would be sufficient.
+If a sauce is required to entirely mask a small piece of fish, or chicken, &c., 1‡Ø∫. of flour should be used, with the proportions of milk and butter already given.
 Every ingredient should be properly weighed or measured.
 Carelessness in this respect is a mark of ignorance, and _must_ occasion failures.